How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

 \subsubsection{Assistants should time suggestions based on the analyst's openness to considering alternative approaches.}

-Analysts in our study expressed their appreciation of certain suggestions but felt they were not well-timed based on their current analysis focus~(Sec. \ref{sec:results_when}).
+Analysts in our study felt that some suggestions were good but were not well-timed based on their current task~(Sec. \ref{sec:results_when}).
 When analysts are focused on executing a specific analysis decision or plan, they may prefer execution rather than planning suggestions.
 Conversely, when they are considering their next steps, they may be more open to guidance for analysis planning.
-Therefore, assistants should recognize when analysts are open to planning assistance.
 Analysts could explicitly communicate their timing preferences to the assistant or use a ``remind me later'' response to raised suggestions.
-Additionally, organizing and tagging suggestions could help them easily find and revisit helpful suggestions even if their timing were not ideal.
+Additionally, organizing and tagging suggestions could help them easily find and revisit suggestions.
 Meanwhile, the assistant could also learn appropriate timing from analysts' behaviors.
-For instance, prior work used sensors to model and predict human interruptibility~\cite{Fogarty2005PredictingHI}.
-The assistant could also follow a utility model for mixed-initiative AI intervention by considering the expected utility of different actions~\cite{Horvitz1999PrinciplesOM}.
+For instance, prior works have used probalistic utility modeling~\cite{Horvitz1999PrinciplesOM} and sensors to model and predict human interruptibility~\cite{Fogarty2005PredictingHI}.
 We note that this may be challenging if analysts fixate on rigid analysis plans and highlight the importance of establishing shared goals between the analyst and assistant (Sec. \ref{sec:discussion_design_implications_match_goals}).
-While many analysts may prefer planning assistance, others may not.
-Given this tension and difficulty, considerations for the timing of suggestions may also benefit from the recommendations of \textit{polite computing}~\cite{Whitworth2005PoliteC}.